GryphNdor/Appify/README.md

 - [ ] List that contains information of **weight** and **workout**
 - [ ] Should be able to add items to the list
 - [ ] Should be able to delete items from list
-- [ ] Should be able to increment item in the list by 5
+- [ ] Should be able to increment/decrement item in the list by 5
 - [ ] Should be able to toggle between kg/lb on click
 - [ ] Bonus: Make it persistent on refresh